ritchiean/nimo-markdown-cv/index.md

 - Developed and trained advanced machine learning models to create high-fidelity surrogate models for predicting crystal structures.
 - Leveraged machine learning potentials in conjunction with genetic algorithms to innovate and predict novel LED materials.
 - Discovered three novel stable quaternary compounds, enhancing the material database for future research and applications.
-- Pioneered a novel global search method for materials discovery, achieving speeds hundreds of times faster than DFT calculations while maintaining high accuracy.
+- Invented a novel global search method for materials discovery, achieving speeds hundreds of times faster than DFT calculations while maintaining high accuracy.

 ### **National Undergraduate Training Programs for Innovation and Entrepreneurship** `2016.9 -2017.9`
 - Study on Effect of Gypsum Morphology on Cement Strength By ICC